-Various explanations of the possible literary genre of the four gospels have been offered.
-Most Christians approach the gospels as biographies of Jesus.
-The do have some biography-like elements, but they are not biographies by the standards of the modern world.
-Only two show any interest in his birth, only one story occurs before his public ministry, and the majority of the material comes from the last week of Jesus’ life.
-Most biographical questions are left unanswered.
+Scholars offer various explanations for literary genre of the four gospels.
+For most Christians, the gospels as biographies of Jesus.
+Although the Gospels have some biography-like elements, but they are not like biographies by the standards of the modern world.
+Only two Gospels refer to his birth and there is only one brief story before his public ministry.
+The majority of the content of the four Gospels comes from the last week of Jesus’ life.
+In fact, most biographical questions are left unanswered.

 A few scholars have suggested that the gospels are patterned after Greco-Roman Aretalogies.
-This is a “divine man” biography, the history of a famous hero that has been built up to make him a god-like person (a biography of a god-like person, Julius Caesar, for example.)
+An Aretalogy is a sacred biography narrating the miraculous deeds of a god or hero.
+It is a “divine man” biography, like the biography of a god-like person, Julius Caesar, for example.
 The Greek word aretai means “mighty deeds.”
-Aretalogies are the records of the mighty deeds of a god or hero.
 An example from the second century is Philostratus’ Life of Apollonius of Tyana.
+Apollonius was a teacher and miracle worker who died about AD 100, Philostratus wrote his biography in the mid-third century.
+Jewish writers sometimes wrote biographies that over-emphasize alleged miraculous nature of the subject.
 When Josephus describes Moses in Against Apion 2:154-158 he expands the praise beyond the biblical material.
-Philo of Alexandria also glorifies Moses as the greatest sage and lawgiver, a divine-man who is both priest and prophet.
-(See David L. Tiede, “Aretalogy” in ABD 1:372-3.)
+Philo of Alexandria also glorifies Moses as the greatest sage and lawgiver, a divine-man who is both priest and prophet (see David L. Tiede, “Aretalogy” in ABD 1:372-73).

-But even if the Gospels contain history, they must be considered theological documents as well.
-Consider John 20:30-31, where the author of the fourth Gospel states that his purpose was to convince the readers of a theological fact (“Jesus is the Christ, the Son of God”) and that by believing this theology, the reader might “have life in his name.”
+But even if the Gospels contain history, they must be considered theological documents.
+Consider John 20:30-31: the author of the fourth Gospel states his purpose was to convince the readers of a theological fact, “Jesus is the Christ, the Son of God,” and that by believing this theology, the reader might “have life in his name.”

-Craig Blomberg and other evangelical writers conclude that the genre is unique – the Gospels are theological biographies.
-They contain historical data that is presented through a theological filter.
-The writers are selective of the material available.
-They record the events of Jesus life in such a way to make a theological point about him, that he is the Son of God, that he is fully human, that he died as an atoning sacrifice for mankind.
-This make a historical, theological and literary study of the gospels legitimate, they are all of three of these genres combined in something of a unique fashion.
+Craig Blomberg, Mark Strauss, and other evangelical writers conclude the genre of the Gospels is unique: the Gospels are theological biographies.
+They contain historical data presented through a theological filter.
+Like all historical writers in the ancient world, the writers of the Gospels make selections from available material available.
+They record the events of Jesus life in order to make a theological points about him.
+For example, the Gospels present Jess as the Son of God, yet also fully human.
+They claim Jesus died as an atoning sacrifice for humanity.
+This makes historical, theological and literary study of the gospels legitimate, since all three of these genres combined in something of a unique fashion.

 How does Blomberg’s description of the Gospels as “theological biographies” help us read the Gospels accurately?
 Is there anything missing this description that is important?